How To Make Seed Balls / Seed Bombs

 - Break small pieces off and roll them between your two hands into seed balls or seed bombs, whichever you like to call them.
 The optimal size for making seed balls by hand is between the size of a dime and a nickel.

-- Let them dry for 24-48 hours before tossing them.
-Putting them in direct sunlight speeds up the drying process
+- Let them dry for 24-48 hours until they are fully dry before tossing them.
+Putting them in semi-direct sunlight speeds up the drying process, but don't bake them or heat them too hot, the seeds won't germinate.

 Ideas for Planting The Wildflower Seed Balls